-One of the many draws of a cruise is the opportunity to explore the natural beauty of both the oceans and destinations across the globe, from the cool waters and wilderness of Alaska to the warm Caribbean Sea and its idyllic islands.
+One of the many reasons to take a cruise is the opportunity to explore the natural beauty of both the oceans and destinations around the world, from the cool waters and wilderness of Alaska to the warm Caribbean Sea and its idyllic islands.

 Read on to dive into five of Royal Caribbean’s key sustainability practices:

 From entertainment venues that span four “stages”—air, ice, theater and water—like the signature AquaTheater, where there’s high diving, slacklining, 3D flying and more, to adventures never seen before on land or at sea—like the North Star observation capsule that offers unrivaled 360-degree views of the world below—innovations run the gamut on Royal Caribbean ships.
 They include sustainable features, too.